evature/ios/README.md

 3. *Option 3* - Use the compiled binaries.

     a.
-Download EvaKit.framework and the dependencies frameworks from the files attached to the latest release in https://github.com/evature/ios/releases.
+Download the dependencies.zip from the files attached to the latest release in https://github.com/evature/ios/releases.

     b.
-Unzip the files and drag & drop the *.framework files into your project.
+Unzip the file and drag & drop the *.framework folders into your project.

     c.
 Add the framework files to the "Embedded Binaries" in your project settings (under the General tab) - eg. ![Read more words!](Docs/project_settings_img.png)